Pella0/Pella0/README.md

 - 🌍 I’m from **Lyon (FRANCE)**

-- 🌱 I’m currently learning **ReactJs, NodeJS, ExpressJS, Vanilla Js and more..**
+- 🌱 I’m currently learning **ReactJs, NodeJS, VueJs 3, ExpressJS, Vanilla Js and more..**

 - 🤝 I’m looking for tips on **how to become web developper**